-One of the most popular attractions in Sweden, the 17th-century warship Vasa sank on its maiden voyage in 1628 and was salvaged in 1961, with thousands of artefacts, including coins, tools, clothing and other historical items.
-The ship has been carefully restored, and half the upper gun deck, along with the admiral's cabin and the steering compartment, have been recreated.
+One of the most popular attractions in Sweden, the 17th-century warship Vasa sank on its maiden voyage in 1628 and was salvaged in 1961, with thousands of artefacts, including coins, tools, clothing, and other historical items.
+The ship has been carefully restored, including the upper gun deck, the admiral's cabin, and the steering compartment.
 Exhibitions detail the hardships of life at sea, and showcase the primitive supplies and medical equipment sailors had to contend with.
-There is even a museum garden where the vegetables, herbs and flowers once used by the crew for food and medicine are grown in season.
+There is even a museum garden where the vegetables, herbs, and flowers once used by the crew for food and medicine are grown in season.
 Guided tours are included in the entrance fee.
 They are conducted in English and Swedish several times a day and take about 25 minutes, but the schedule varies according to season and day so travellers should check the website before visiting.
-Groups of more than nine people will need to book guided tours in advance for a fee of SEK 600.
+Groups of more than nine people will need to book guided tours in advance for a fee.
 There is a restaurant and a shop at the museum for refreshments and souvenirs.
 The Vasa Museum is consistently one of the top rated tourist attractions in Stockholm and is an intriguing place to visit for people of all ages.

 Address: Galärvarvsvägen 14, Stockholm, Sweden.

 Opening times: Open daily 10am to 5pm, and Wednesdays 10am to 8pm (September to May); open daily 8:30am to 6pm (June to August).